solana-labs/solana-program-library/docs/src/token-2022/onchain.md

 title: On-chain Program Guide
 ---

+## Supporting Token and Token-2022 Together In Your Program

 This guide is meant for on-chain program / dapp developers who want to support Token and Token-2022 concurrently.

 ## Prerequisites

-This guide requires the Solana CLI tool suite.
+This guide requires the Solana CLI tool suite, minimum version 1.10.33 in order to support all Token-2022 features.

 ## Motivation